 Research and development of high-accuracy density and mass flow meters for slush hydrogen with an innovative structure, considering the behavior of solid particles [15-21]; measurement accuracies of 0.5% and 0.25% in density for slush hydrogen and slush nitrogen, respectively [26, 31],

-The world's first demonstration of pressure drop reduction and heat transfer deterioration of slush flow in various types of pipe such as circular, square and triangular pipies, and corugated and elbow pipes [22-31], and development of a three-dimensional numerical simulation code (SLUSH-3D) to clarify flow and heat-transfer characteristics of slush flow [31-34], and
+The world's first demonstration of the simultaneous occurrence of pressure drop reduction and heat transfer deterioration in slush nitrogen flow for various types of pipe such as circular, square and triangular pipies (the Reynolds' analogy), and the pressure drop reduction in slush nitrogen flow for corrugated, converging-diverging and elbow pipes [22-31], and the development of a three-dimensional numerical simulation code (SLUSH-3D) to clarify flow and heat-transfer characteristics in slush hydrogen and slush nitrogen flows [31-34], and

 * Numbers in the bracket show numbered references in "References".

 Considering the world’s trend for realizing the hydrogen energy society, with the objective of practical realization of this high-efficiency hydrogen energy system, Institute of Slush Hydrogen is carrying out the research and development work associated with slush hydrogen.